What is a Dental Hygienist?

 • Keep notes about your dental health

 Their work helps dentists see what’s going on before doing more treatments.
 These typical duties show that a hygienist is not just someone with tools – they are your first line of protection!
+If you’re interested in how to become a dental hygienist, it’s a rewarding career that combines patient care with preventive expertise.

 Can a Hygienist Crack a Tooth?